8 Key Takeaways & Reflections of a Top 100 Female Entrepreneur

 It’s a hard thing to let go of something that means so much to you (especially when you start it from scratch), and to trust others when you feel you have so much on the line.
 I learned that for a business to scale, this is a necessary step for every business owner to take.

 Once we figured out the right people to hire, and the formula to help them thrive internally, we started to see incredible growth.
 Most importantly, we needed to find the right team leaders who were aligned with our vision, purpose, values and brand promise to oversee each of our divisions and work closely with our team.
-Today, we have strong leaders who are perfectly aligned with what, and how, and why we want to accomplish what’s coming next.
+Today, we have strong leaders who are perfectly aligned with what, and how, we want to accomplish what’s coming next.

 I find the saying, “you are the average of the ten people you spend the most time with”, to be true.
 If you don’t like who you are today, or the results you’re getting, you may be spending time with the wrong ten people.
 Luckily, business owners today have access to a multitude of support networks, mentors, investors, advisors and people in the industry who are open and willing to help each other.
 Find those people, and spend lots and lots of time with them.